shanghuiyang/gen-grids/README.md

 # gen-grids
-gen-grids generates grids covering the given boundary box, and output the results to geojson file.
+gen-grids generates grids covering the given boundary box, and outputs the result to geojson file.

 ## usage
 ```